InternetMaximalism/intmax2-claim-aggregator/README.md

 # intmax2-claim-aggregator

-The withdrawal aggregator is responsible for consolidating withdrawals and managing requests to the ZKP (Zero-Knowledge Proof).
+The claim aggregator is responsible for consolidating claims and managing requests to the ZKP (Zero-Knowledge Proof).

 ## Development